 The Monterey Peninsula Water Management District (MPWMD), the folks who oversee our water use on the Monterey Peninsula, recognize that voluntary water savings should be rewarded.
 So, under "Rule 25.5" property owners are rewarded with water credits when they take certain water saving steps on their property, and file the paperwork with the MPWMD.

 The MPWMD also has rules that they tighten from time to time.
-One such rule change happens at the end of this year.
+One such rule change happened a few years ago.

-On January 1st, 2017, all homes that transfer in the Monterey Peninsula Water Management District will be required to have toilets that use no more than 1.28 gallons per flush at the time of sale or transfer.
+As of January 1st, 2017, all homes that transfer in the Monterey Peninsula Water Management District were required to have toilets that use no more than 1.28 gallons per flush at the time of sale or transfer.
 Property owners will need to change out their 1.6 gallon toilets when they sell, no matter how recently the 1.6 gallon toilets were purchased.

 You can make a water saving modification to your home and earn water fixture credits good for as long as 10 years. *